| The boxes on the VAT Return are

 customer is based under the place of supply rules (refer to Reverse

 charge above) and so are outside the scope of UK VAT.
+The net value of the supply is returned

 in box 6.
 For supplies to non-business customers the place of